Albin Marine: History

-The company was founded in 1899 as a builder of marine engines and the company produced its first boat in 1929.
-The first fiberglass boat design produced was the Vega 27 in 1965.
+1971, the company was renamed to Albin Marin.
 Some of its later sailboats were produced under contract in Taiwan.
 The company produced sailboats from 19 to 41 ft length overall, many of which were designed by Swedish designers Peter Norlin and Per Brohäll.

-In 2008 the company's brand was purchased by an American company and it was used for a line of powerboats, although the Swedish company ceased to exist.
+In 1973, Albin Marin was sold to Pribo, and in 1982, Albin Marine filed for bankruptcy.
+The insolvency assets was bought to create Nya Albin Marin, and further boats were produced, later also by other boat builders.
+In 2008 the company's brand was purchased by an American company and it was used for a line of powerboats.